-Here they are: 21 top universities with programs in business analytics!
+Here they are: 25 best universities with programs in business analytics!
 There are a few things you should keep in mind.

 1. There is a Difference Between the MBA and the MS